-- Total Present Worth includes a five percent interest rate to construct and perform annual operation and maintenance of the new treatment plant over the term of the loan, which is 20 years for the mechanical plant option and 30 years for the land application option. - Capital Cost includes design, construction, inspection, and contingency costs from CapdetWorks. - Operation and maintenance (O&M) includes operations, maintenance, materials, chemical, and electrical costs for the facility on an annual basis.
-It includes items that are expected to be replaced during operations, such as pumps and is estimated between 15% and 45% of the user rate. - Estimated user costs per 5,000 gallons per month are calculated using equations that account for debt retirement and annualized operation and maintenance costs over the life of the treatment facility.
-Estimated user costs are not added to the community's current user rate because they estimate total replacement of the facility.
+- Total Present Worth includes a five percent interest rate to construct and perform annual operation and maintenance of the new disinfection over the term of the loan, which is 20 years. - Capital Cost includes design, construction, inspection, and contingency costs from CapdetWorks. - Operation and maintenance (O&M) includes operations, maintenance, materials, chemical, and electrical costs for the facility on an annual basis.
+It includes items that are expected to be replaced during operations, such as pumps and is estimated between fifteen percent (15%) and forty-five percent (45%) of the user rate. - Estimated user costs per 5,000 gallons per month are calculated using equations that account for debt retirement and annualized operation and maintenance costs over the life of the disinfection system.

-Mechanical Plant Pollution Control Option Cost Estimates:
+Disinfection Cost Estimates: